Customise Consent Preferences

 Force Transducers

-Force transducers, or load cells, convert mechanical force into electrical signals.
-They are essential for weighing systems, robotics, and structural testing.
+Force Transducers (also known as load cells) convert mechanical force into electrical signals, making them essential for weighing systems, structural testing, and robotics.

-• Working Principle: Force transducers use strain gauges to detect force-induced deformation.
-The change in resistance is converted into an electrical signal.
+Working Principle: These transducers utilize strain gauges that detect force-induced deformation.
+The change in resistance from deformation is then converted into an electrical signal.

 3. Displacement Transducers